-10.5.
+10.6.
 Operation & Maintenance BIM workflow (Major works)

-When major maintenance works have to take place and an existing asset needs to be refurbished, the workflow needs to jump back to the design phase and follow all the stages that have been explained.
+When major maintenance works must take place and an existing asset needs to be refurbished, the workflow needs to jump back to the design phase and follow all the stages that have been explained.

-The BIM model must be updated graphically and with the new data, the data must be extracted and migrated to the AIM
+The BIM model must be updated graphically and with the new data, the data must be extracted and migrated to the AIM.

-Figure 40: Major asset modification (incorporation/modification) workflow for O&M
+Figure 41: Major asset modification (incorporation/modification) workflow for O&M